Roger Roger: Episodes

-Pilot: 1996
+Pilot (1996)

 The pilot was a 60-minute episode that aired 26 April 1996 on BBC1.

-Series 1: 1998
+Series 1 (1998)

-The first series had six 50-minute episodes, airing from 8 January to 12 February 1998 on BBC1.
+The first series had six 50-minute episodes, airing from 8 January to 12 February 1998 on BBC One.
 The storyline involves the apparent suicide of Sam's business partner Dexter and Sam's discovery that Dexter embezzled from the company.

-Series 2: 1999
+Series 2 (1999)

-The second series had seven 50-minute episodes that aired from 25 September to 6 November 1999 on BBC1.
+The second series had seven 50-minute episodes that aired from 25 September to 6 November 1999 on BBC One.
 In this series, Sam attempts to recover from the financial problems caused by Dexter and to ward off the advances of Dexter's wife Tina.
 A secondary storyline involves Phil becoming a driver for a businessman who turns out to be a criminal.

-Series 3: 2003
+Series 3 (2003)

-The third series had three 60 minute episodes that aired from 27 July to 10 August 2003 on BBC1.
+The third series had three 60 minute episodes that aired from 27 July to 10 August 2003 on BBC One.
 The story deals with Dexter's return from abroad after faking his death in series 1.